Light rail construction in Bellevue

 Operations and Maintenance Facility - East

 Efforts to lessen the impacts of the construction of light rail and the operation of the trains are known as mitigation.
-Mitigation is a high priority for the city council and Sound Transit and was addressed in the planning, design and construction of the light rail being built in Bellevue.
-Mitigation measures are aimed at managing traffic, preserving the environment and reducing noise during construction and once the trains are running.
+Mitigation is a high priority for the city council and Sound Transit and was addressed in the planning, design and construction of the light rail in Bellevue.
+Mitigation measures were aimed at managing traffic, preserving the environment and reducing noise during construction and once the trains are running.
 A 2015 memorandum of understanding requires various mitigation for the East Link project and is captured in Exhibit O. View Mitigation Map (May 2020).